Dr. Michael Philben

 Profile photo of Dr. Michael Philben

-Dr. Mike Philben joined the departments of chemistry and geological and environmental science in 2019.
-Before starting at Hope College, he worked as a postdoctoral researcher at Memorial University (Canada) and at Oak Ridge National Laboratory in Tennessee.
-He has conducted field work in the boreal forests of Newfoundland and Labrador, Canada, and the tundra near Nome, Alaska.
+Mike Philben joined the departments of Chemistry and Geology and Environmental Science in 2019.
+Before starting at Hope, he worked as a postdoctoral researcher at Memorial University (Canada) and at Oak Ridge National Laboratory in Tennessee.

 See Dr. Philben’s current research